bmlt-enabled/crouton/readme.txt

 = 2.1.0 =

 * Added state-dropdown option.
+* Fixed some issues with how CSS was applied to the buttons with Javascript, instead applying classes.
 * Bug fix javascript error for when [meeting_count] or [group_count] is used alone. [#54]
 * Bug fix for custom query in shortcode which wasn't working at all [#50]